Achilleas Kostoulas

 Studying in Princeton, ca. 1960

-On a lighter note, refurbishment work at Princeton University’s Firestone Library has uncovered lots of interesting artefacts left behind from previous students, some of which seems to suggest that not all of them were entirely focused on their reading.
+On a lighter note, refurbishment work at Princeton University’s Firestone Library has uncovered lots of interesting artefacts left behind from previous students, some of which seem to suggest that not all of them were entirely focused on their reading.
 According to Town Topics, Princeton’s Weekly community newspaper:

 There is the copy of the magazine Foto-rama that was found in one carrel.
 “Wedding Nights are Not Important!” screams one headline.
 “Anita, Iceberg or Sexberg?” reads another, referring to the sultry 1960s actress Anita Ekberg.